f5swb/RDA5807/README.md

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/NEXTION.png" width="250" height="150" title = "NEXTION screen">

-Please don't ask me for another screen size, it takes a lot of time to program, you can download the hmi file if you want to change the format
+Please don't ask me for another screen size, it takes a lot of time to program, you can download the hmi file if you want to change the size.
 Have a look here if you don't know how to load the file into the nextion : https://www.youtube.com/watch?v=-EV5M9qNkUE

 There are three files :
- RDA5807arduino.hmi = if you want to edit ;
+ RDA5807arduino.hmi = if you want to edit ; <br/>
- RDA5807arduino90.tft = a ready to load file to the nextion at 90°;
+ RDA5807arduino90.tft = a ready to load file to the nextion at 90°; <br/>
- RDA5807arduino270.tft =  a ready to load file to the nextion at 270°.
+ RDA5807arduino270.tft =  a ready to load file to the nextion at 270°. <br/>

 - the power amplifier PAM8403 mini 5V digital amplifier board: https://www.aliexpress.com/item/32681042149.html?spm=a2g0o.productlist.0.0.1e8d1271nbvlgH&algo_pvid=3b0ba04b-49a6-4d1c-b2aa-4a0ffdce129a&algo_exp_id=3b0ba04b-49a6-4d1c-b2aa-4a0ffdce129a-3&pdp_ext_f=%7B%22sku_id%22%3A%2260334573266%22%7D